robrohan/diffy/README.md

 ## Where are the tests?

-It is important to note that Diffy is not what Movio considers "production ready code".
+It is important to note that Diffy is not what one would consider "production ready code".
 We do quite a number of experiments and spikes while developing our products, and this is just one tool we use.
 Hopefully you find it useful, and pull requests are always welcome!

 .